jmquigley/util.keys/README.md

 - `cacheSize {number} (25)` - the number of items in the array cache.
 The class will preload 25 items by default.
 - `testing {boolean} (false)` - when this option is set the id values returned are an echo of the requested index.
 This is used for testing (as snapshot testing will not work with this class).
+- `testingPrefix: {string} ('')` - when the testing option is set this prefix will be prepended to the index string used for testing.
+By default this is an empty string.